yangpl/demo_lbfgs_trn/README.md

 # demo_lbfgs_trn
-Template for nonlinear optimization using l-BFGS and Newton-CG
+Template for nonlinear optimization using l-BFGS and Newton-CG (truncated Newton, TRN)